openmc-dev/openmc/docs/source/methods/cmfd.rst

    :libs: shapes, snakes, shadows, arrows, calc, decorations.markings, patterns, fit, matrix, spy
    :include: cmfd_tikz/meshfig.tikz

 During an MC simulation, CMFD tallies are accumulated.
 The basic tallies needed are listed in Table :ref:`tab_tally`.
 Each tally is performed on a spatial and energy mesh basis.
 The surface area-integrated net current is tallied on every surface of the mesh.
 OpenMC tally objects are created by the CMFD code internally, and cross sections are calculated at each CMFD feedback iteration.
 The first CMFD iteration, controlled by the user, occurs just after tallies are communicated to the master processor.
 Once tallies are collapsed, cross sections, diffusion coefficients and equivalence parameters are calculated.
 This is performed only on the acceleration region if that option has been activated by the user.
 Once all diffusion parameters are calculated, CMFD matrices are formed where energy groups are the inner most iteration index.
 In OpenMC, compressed row storage sparse matrices are used due to the sparsity of CMFD operators.
-An example of this sparsity is shown for the 3-D BEAVRS model in figures :ref:`fig_loss` and :ref:`fig_prod`.
+An example of this sparsity is shown for the 3-D BEAVRS model in figures :ref:`fig_loss` and :ref:`fig_prod` [BEAVRS]_.
 These matrices represent an assembly radial mesh, 24 cell mesh in the axial direction and two energy groups.
 The loss matrix is 99.92% sparse and the production matrix is 99.99% sparse.
 Although the loss matrix looks like it is tridiagonal, it is really a seven banded matrix with a block diagonal matrix for scattering.
 The production matrix is a :math:`2\times 2` block diagonal; however, zeros are present because no fission neutrons appear with energies in the thermal group.

 .. _tab_tally: